mauriziocescon/ng-playground/readme.md

 - `ng-template` (`let-*` shorthands + `ngTemplateGuard_*`): likely replaced by `fragments`,
 - structural directives: likely replaced by `fragments`,
 - `Ng**Outlet` + `ng-container`: likely not needed anymore cause components are hostless,
-- `queries`: likely not needed anymore; if they stay, it would be nice to improve the retrieval of data: no way to `read` anything from `injector` tree,
+- `queries`: if `ref` makes sense, likely not needed anymore; if they stay, it would be nice to improve the retrieval of data: no way to `read` anything from `injector` tree,
 - multiple `directives` applied to the same element: as for the previous point, no way for a directive to inject other ones applied to the same element (see [`ngModel hijacking`](https://stackblitz.com/edit/stackblitz-starters-ezryrmmy));
 if needed, it should be an explicit operation with a `ref` passed as an `input`,
 - `directives` attached to the host (components): not possible anymore, but you can pass directives as inputs,